fukurosan/Jhaystack/docs/index.md

 Indexes are built to be configurable and customizable.
 The following options can be provided to an index:

 -   filter
     -   This works the exact same way as the global filters described in the filtering chapter, but only for the index.
+Global filters are always applied first.
 -   preProcessors
-    -   This works the same as the global preProcessors described in the preProcessors chapter, but only for the index.
+    -   This works the same as the global preProcessors described in the preprocessors chapter, but only for the index.
 It is common to use the index specific ones to do things like stemming.
+Global preprocessors are always applied first
 -   tokenizer
     -   Tokenizers describe how values are broken down into indexable tokens.
-Check the tokenizer chapter for more information
 -   rankingStrategy
     -   The ranking strategy specifies how a document’s magnitude is computed.
 -   rankingStrategyOptions
-    -   These are any potential options for the given rankingStrategy (check the ranking strategy chapter for more information)
+    -   These are any potential options for the given rankingStrategy

 ---